Exploring instability & change in a range of materials.

 Biography

 A born and raised Minnesotan living in Pennsylvania, Danielle Callahan appreciates adaptability.
 She earned a BFA in Studio Arts from the University of Minnesota’s Minneapolis campus, with a concentration in painting and drawing.
-Playing with varied materials and modes of making is innate to her, deeply informed and buoyed by decades caring for infants and toddlers.
-Years after graduation, Callahan made a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation / St. John’s Pottery Fellowship.
-Danielle recently completed the ABCC, a contemporary conceptual ceramics program, created by A-B Projects.
+Her approach via play with varied materials and modes of making is innate but also deeply informed and buoyed by decades caring for infants and toddlers.
+Post graduation, Callahan made a foray into glass sculpture, then segued to wood fired ceramics thanks to a Jerome Foundation and St. John’s Pottery Fellowship.
+Danielle recently completed a contemporary conceptual ceramics certificate program, the ABCC, created by A-B Projects.

 Process appreciative sculptures, paintings & prints.